How To Write A Good Podcast Script

 Use bullet points.

 Even if you’re not using a bullet point script, bullet points are a great way to organize your talking points.
+Outline, outline, outline.
 As you list your topics in bullet point form, remember to put them in the order in which you would like to speak about them.
-Then, don’t be afraid to go back and add even more supporting points or information under each bullet point.
-The more information you add now, the easier it will be to record later.

-Include your unique intro & outro.
+Include your unique intro and outro.

 When making your script, remember to add in your intro and outro.
 Go ahead and plan out how you will welcome the audience to your show and how you’ll wrap things up at the end.
 You might also want to include time for your guest introductions, your sponsor message, or to talk about upcoming episodes.
-Making a full, comprehensive script will make your episode seem much more seamless and professional and thus, increase your podcast’s overall quality.

 Leave room for flexibility.

-Ad libbing, humor, stories, and interesting conversations with guests can happen at any time during recording.
+Ad-libbing, humor, stories, and interesting conversations with guests can happen at any time during recording.
 And sometimes, those are the parts that listeners enjoy the most.
 So, leave room for flexibility.
 It’s not necessary to script every single second of your podcast episode.
 If you’re hosting a guest, a great way to promote flexibility is to have a list of questions nearby.
 Then, if there’s a pause, you’re already prepared with the next topic.

-Be descriptive/Set the scene.
+Be descriptive to set the scene.

 Be your natural self.